Request password reset link .

 IMDB 0 | Aug , 2023

 Growing up in Masbate Province in the Philippines, Jary is neglected and shunned since the moment of his birth for one reason-- his appearance.
 His older sister, Jessa protects Jary through his early years, then takes him in as a young teen, to raise him alongside her own two children in a fragile house on a hill.
 Jessa seeks out the medical care Jary has been denied since birth.
 And more, the support to begin his physical and emotional recovery.
 Every Day After is a 35-minute documentary film that provides a more nuanced look at the complexities of the healing process we don’t often see.
-And honors the invisible labor of a sister whose love and action make it possible for Jary to experience the everyday joys and struggles of growing up.The Guerilla is a Poet
+And honors the invisible labor of a sister whose love and action make it possible for Jary to experience the everyday joys and struggles of growing up.Motherland

 The planet’s busiest maternity hospital is located in one of its poorest and most populous countries: the Philippines.
 There, poor women face devastating consequences as their country struggles with reproductive health policy and the politics of conservative Catholic ideologies.Hearts of Darkness: A Filmmaker's Apocalypse